bec-archer/SR80-Manuals/user-manual.md

 If an item is still missing required fields (like Equipment Type, Reason for Service, Photos, or any other field your admin has set to required), the item card will have a **light orange background** with a **"Complete Item Info" button** at the bottom.
 Tap the item header row or the orange button to open the edit sheet and fill in what's missing.
 Items that are already complete show a normal white background.

-#### Adding More Items to a Draft
+#### Adding More Items

-Below the item cards on a draft, you'll see an **"+ Add Item"** button.
+Below the item cards, you'll see an **"+ Add Item"** button.
 Tap it to add another item to the work order — same form as when you created the original items (equipment type, service reasons, description, photos).
 The new item appears in the list immediately after you tap **Add**.
+New items always start at **Checked In** status with a blank form, regardless of where the other items are in the workflow.

+On **drafts**, the Add Item button appears below the item list (same as always).

+On **finalized work orders** (non-drafts), you'll also see a **+** button in the top-right toolbar in addition to the inline button below the items.
+Who can see the Add Item button depends on where things are in the workflow:

+- **Still in check-in** (all items at Checked In): Front Counter and Admin can add items.
+- **Any item past check-in** (In Progress, Tested, Complete, etc.): Only Admin or an elevated Front Counter (admin PIN unlocked) can add items.
+This prevents the front counter from injecting items into an active repair without admin oversight.
+- **Tech Station**: Never — techs don't check stuff in.
+- **Fully closed job** (all items Closed or Totaled): Nobody can add items.

 #### Removing an Item from a Draft